andres81/Model_of_the_Psyche/case-files/dutch-government-rules-of-engagement/README.md

 rape in female prisons, the oppression still going on of women in society?
 Why, if it is a subject that you can gain easy credit for when speaking out in that context in a certain way, you hear all of a sudden so many people becoming vocal, while when it happens to women, it is so silent.
 Oh society, where art thou?
+What about the "Toeslagen Affaire"?
+A small minority, a handful of people, kept digging and pushing for disclosure, where were Mirka Antolovic of Discriminatie.nl, Strafrechtadvocaat Anis Boumanjal and so many others with there rhetoric then?
+What is going on with Holland?

 ### Nationaal Coördinator tegen Discriminatie en Racisme (NCDR)